-For a seven-minute video overview of the Gospel Eight diagram, click here.
+For a fifteen-minute video overview of the Gospel Eight diagram, click here.

 The Gospel Eight diagram has evolved over the years as a way of explaining the tug-of-war going on in my heart.
 It helps me make sense of my journey in the gospel and shows me how to “preach the gospel to myself every day.”
 The diagram reminds me of who I am and gives me a way understanding what living in relationship with God is all about.
 As you learn how to use the diagram I hope it will be an encouragement to you and a resource for you to share with others!